malcolmmorton77/rocket-league/README.md

 To process the csv, I am using the [Boost library](https://www.boost.org/doc/libs/1_50_0/doc/html/string_algo/usage.html#id3207193), specifically the split function.

+To reference point structure in Rocket League, I used the [official page](https://rocketleague.fandom.com/wiki/Points).

 ### To configure the build directory
 ```
 cd build